hl7-eu/mpd/input/pagecontent/medicationconcepts.md

 Virtual products, just like real products, may be represented as a concept from a code system or a FHIR resource with filled-in attributes.
 In many countries real products and virtual products are interlinked, allowing a simpler selection and substitution.
 Internationally known code systems like RxNorm and SNOMED CT contain medication concepts on different levels, allowing moving up and down on granularity levels of the product.

 ISO IDMP also represents medicinal product information on different levels.
 Medicinal Product, Packaged Product, Pharmaceutical Product, and Manufactured Item.
 Note, that ISO IDPM Pharmaceutical Product represents the administrable form of a specific real product (containing information about excipients), while PhPID (Pharmaceutical Product Identifier) is designed to represent a more abstract classification for products.
+HL7 FHIR resources for implementing ISO IDMP are provided in [MedicationDefinition module](https://www.hl7.org/fhir/R5/medication-definition-module.html).

 ### Medicinal product dictionaries